Triex/0x1/README.md

 Ultimately; adding crypto features to give the framework a real use case, and ability to grow rapidly.
 (Hence 0x1)

+- [ ] Create robust tests for all features, and ensure they are working as expected. (e2e & unit)
 - [ ] `Crypto` template option with various crypto features as options, inc;
   - [ ] `Wallet Connect`, basic connect for `ERC20` EVM tokens, and SOL, etc. OR allow all chains.
   - [ ] `Coin dApp / Dashboard`, view connected wallet coin holdings, transactions + coin price, market cap, etc as appropriate.